SpeedyCraftah/speedy-db/README.md

 - - Large data type used for optimised transfers and caching procedures of data in the range of KB-GB.
 - ACID compliance.
 - New data type - references to other records in same or different table.
-- Accelerated unindexed reads by accessing the disk for records in bulk.

 # Supported platforms
 - Linux (no windows yet sorry).